isomerpages/nparks-sgf/Resources/sgf-2022-results/_posts/2022-07-30-post-ITE students clinch the Gold award in the Landscape Design Challenge at SGF2022.md

 All competition gardens are currently on display at Eco-Garden, Singapore Botanic Gardens, as part of SGF 2022 till 9 August 2022.

-For more information about SGF, please visit www.singaporegardenfestival.com or Facebook page www.facebook.com/SGGardenFest
+For more information about SGF, please visit [sgf.nparks.gov.sg](sgf.nparks.gov.sg)  or Facebook page [www.facebook.com/SGGardenFest](www.facebook.com/SGGardenFest)